Sentencing Council refuses to change guidance in ‘two-tier justice’ row

 The Sentencing Council has refused a request from the Lord Chancellor to change guidance that prompted a row over “two-tier justice”.

-Shabana Mahmood said “all options were on the table” and threatened to change the law if necessary after a “disappointing” response from the chairman of the council over new guidelines to judges relating to pre-sentence reports for ethnic minorities.
+Sir Keir Starmer said he was “disappointed” with the decision while Shabana Mahmood said “all options are on the table” and threatened to change the law if necessary.

-Earlier this month the Sentencing Council published new principles for courts to follow when imposing community and custodial sentences, including whether to suspend jail time.
+Earlier this month the council published new principles for courts to follow when imposing community and custodial sentences, including whether to suspend jail time.

 The updated guidance, which comes into force from April 1, says a pre-sentence report will usually be necessary before handing out punishment for someone of an ethnic, cultural or faith minority, alongside other groups such as young adults aged 18 to 25, women and pregnant women.

-The Lord Chancellor met with Lord Justice William Davis and set out in a letter that Government policy opposes “differential treatment” based on race or ethnicity in the courts.
+Justice Secretary Ms Mahmood met Sentencing Council chairman Lord Justice William Davis and set out in a letter that Government policy opposes “differential treatment” based on race or ethnicity in the courts.

 “The council respectfully disagreed with the proposition that the list of cohorts in the guideline represented an expression of policy.